Ezequiel Tovar Preview, Player Props: Rockies vs. Dodgers

 Ezequiel Tovar At The Plate

-- In 53 games this season (36.1%), Tovar has picked up an RBI, and in 14 of those games (9.5%) he had more than one.
+- Tovar has an RBI in 53 of 148 games this season, with multiple RBI in 14 of them.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.